-Industrial Performance Center (IPC) [http://web.mit.edu/ipc] Director, Richard K. Lester (Japan Steel Industry Professor of Nuclear Science and Engineering).
+Industrial Performance Center (IPC) [http://web.mit.edu/ipc] Faculty Director, Richard K. Lester (Japan Steel Industry Professor of Nuclear Science and Engineering); Executive Director, Elisabeth B. Reynolds (Principal Research Scientist and Lecturer, DUSP).
 The Industrial Performance Center (IPC) is an MIT-wide research unit, based in the School of Engineering.
 The Center serves as a focus at MIT for interdisciplinary research on the rapidly changing global economy.
 Our interdisciplinary teams observe, analyze and report on strategic, technological, and organizational developments in a broad range of industries and examine the implications for society and the global economy.
-The IPC currently has four main research areas: innovation; production; energy and globalization and global value chains.
+The IPC currently has four main research areas: innovation; production; energy and globalization.
+It currently leads the Institute-wide Task Force on the Work of the Future.